-These Chewy Oatmeal Peanut Butter Butterscotch Cookies are deliciously soft and scrumptious.
-They will quickly become a cookie jar favorite.
+These Chewy Oatmeal Peanut Butter Butterscotch Cookies are deliciously soft and will quickly become family favorite.

 Preheat oven to 350 degrees F (175 degrees C).